Richardson Building (Winnipeg): Operations

 As of 1981, the skyscraper held a working population of approximately 3,000.
 The building had 43,758 light bulbs and approximately 500 sinks and toilets and was managed by 150 operations staff.
 Operational costs of the building at the time included a monthly electricity bill of as much as $40,000, $110,000/year heating, $20,000/year water, and $1 million/year real estate tax, as well as a $500,000/year cleaning budget, which included 83 cleaning staff.

 Waste management of the skyscraper featured 6000 lb daily trash disposal, which was funneled to a compactor in the basement and picked up daily.
 Exterior management included window cleaning for four days in each April and October.
 Air conditioners for the building operate from two floors, the 4th and 32nd.
 Two such machines on the 32nd floor weigh 700 ST and 900 ST each.
 They are flanked by a pair of 500-horsepower boilers which were fueled by natural gas, but could be transitioned to oil for days of extreme cold.
 A tank in the basement held 12000 USgal of fuel oil, enough for four days of heat at -34.4 C. In case of emergency, the building had fire hoses on each floor, and a high-powered pump in the basement, as well as a 5000 USgal emergency water supply on the 34th floor and a diesel generator for emergency lighting.

 Shortly after opening, the 31st floor was reserved as an Observation Deck where Winnipeggers could view the city and on a clear day see the Selkirk Water Tower.
+This floor is currently used as offices.